How to Take a Backhand Shot in Hockey

 How to take a powerful Backhand

-In this video we give you step by step instructions for taking a powerful backhand shot.
+Here is another video I did with step by step instructions for taking a powerful backhand shot.

 When to take a backhand shot